EmilieAndreasen/cds-spatial-exam/README.md

 - *Load population:* Creates residents, assigns them speeds, and determines their nearest shelter and evacuation decisions.

 **Click on *GO***
 This final button will run the simulation.
 Residents will start moving towards their assigned shelters based on their milling time and speeds.
 The simulation will track their evacuation status and mortality rate.
+Note that the current NetLogo model produces results for delayed evacuation if run.

 - *Residents' movement:* Residents move towards shelters if they are not dead and their milling time has elapsed.
 If they reach a shelter, they are marked as evacuated; if they exceed the maximum evacuation time, they are marked as dead.
 - *Update mortality rate:* Calculates the mortality rate based on the number of dead residents.
+- *Log data:* The simulation logs evacuation status at specific intervals and terminates after a maximum evacuation time.

 ### Instructions (Python Script)
 **2. Set Up the Virtual Environment:**